WerstenSquer/SMS-Gateway/README.md

 # Run the server with: uvicorn main:app --reload
-# Run the celery worker with: celery -A sender.celery worker —pool=solo -l info
+# Run the celery worker with: celery -A sender.celery worker -l info -P gevent